UTCSheffield/mcpi_ideas/docs/1_Get_Started.md

 ```
 Python asks Minecraft what tile the player is standing on

-\# means a line is a comment in english and is not part of the program.
+\# means a line is a comment in English and is not part of the program.
  We use them to explain what is going on in the code.